 During a telehealth visit for a vaginal yeast infection, patients can expect the clinician to:

-While some mild yeast infections may improve within 24 hours with the right treatment, most require a few days to fully clear.
-The fastest way to relieve symptoms is to use an over-the-counter antifungal treatment or take a prescription oral antifungal like fluconazole, which you can get through HLTHi on demand doctors.
-Our board-certified doctors can evaluate your symptoms, recommend the best treatment, and send a prescription to your pharmacy if needed.
-In the meantime, wearing loose clothing, avoiding scented products, and eating probiotic-rich foods may help ease discomfort.
+While some mild yeast infections can start to feel better within 24 hours of beginning treatment, most take a few days to fully clear up.
+The quickest way to relieve symptoms is with an over-the-counter antifungal cream or a prescription oral medication like fluconazole, which you can easily get through HLTHi’s on-demand doctors.
+Our board-certified providers can review your symptoms, recommend the most effective treatment, and send a prescription directly to your pharmacy if needed.
+In the meantime, wearing loose, breathable clothing, steering clear of scented products, and adding probiotic-rich foods to your diet may help ease discomfort.

-A yeast infection is a fungal infection resulting from the overgrowth of yeast (a type of fungus) that causes itchiness and discharge of the vagina.
+A yeast infection is a fungal condition caused by an overgrowth of yeast, a type of fungus, leading to vaginal itchiness and discharge.

 Yes, you can visit urgent care for a yeast infection.
 Urgent care providers, including those at HLTHi, can assess your symptoms, confirm if it’s a yeast infection, and prescribe appropriate treatment if needed.
 Virtual urgent care can be a convenient option for quick diagnosis and care without leaving home.
 See an urgent care doctor in as little as five minutes.

-The most common symptoms of a yeast infection include vaginal itching, vaginal soreness, pain or discomfort during intercourse or when urinating, and clumpy or watery vaginal discharge.
-More severe infections can cause redness or swelling around the vagina.
+Common symptoms of a yeast infection include vaginal itching, soreness, discomfort during intercourse or urination, and clumpy or watery discharge.
+In more severe cases, there may be redness or swelling around the vaginal area.

-Yeast infections can actually happen anywhere on the body.
-Your doctor will consult with you over the phone or video to help diagnose and properly treat your symptoms.
+Yeast infections can occur on various parts of the body.
+Your doctor will consult with you via phone or video to accurately diagnose and treat your symptoms.

-Since yeast infections can often be similar to other conditions, your doctor may ask that you get tested to confirm your diagnosis.
+Because yeast infections can mimic other conditions, your doctor might recommend testing to confirm the diagnosis.